 Job hopping can often be looked on unfavourably within the job market, more so for permanent positions than for contract roles.
 Gaps in your CV are fine – life happens.
 But you need to be able to contextualise it; don’t just leave an unexplained five year career break in your CV.
 You need to provide context for time away from work; if there was a personal circumstance that lead to time out, then don’t be afraid to include this.

 After reading your own words over and over again, you can become numb to your own mistakes.
 It’s a good idea to get a friend or colleague to look over your CV; you’ll probably be surprised by the amount of errors they manage to find.

 At Huxley, we put our expertise to use to make sure you’re prepared to impress at every step of the application process.
 With the given climate interviews are increasingly becoming remote and done via video calls, so we’ve created some of our top tips for video job interviews.
-To find out more about what partnering with Huxley really means for your career, get in touch with us or search for our current jobs.
+To find out more about what partnering with us really means for your career, get in touch with us or search for our current jobs.